LPG - Steamroller

 Comparison to SR 2018

 - Scenario elements have been spread further apart, rewarding casters with large control areas and increasing the worth of models with Ambush.

 - The Event Organiser (EO) sets up the terrain, chooses the scenario, and determines which player will be facing whom and on which table.

 - After arriving at your assigned table, set up the scenario zones etc.

-- If you believe the terrain setup is not suitable (pieces too close together, too far apart, or blocking off the scenario too much) then call the EO over to adjust the terrain.
-Players should not adjust it themselves.
+- If you believe the terrain setup is not suitable (pieces too close together, too far apart, too symmetrical, or blocking off the scenario too much) then call the EO over to adjust the terrain.

 - Each player can look at each other's lists and secretly select which they will be playing this match.